nit27/fedora_debloating/README.md

-# fedora_cinamon_debloating
+# Debloat Fedora
-debloat Fedora Cinamon with bash script
+A bash script for debloating Fedora Workstation with Gnome Desktop & Cinamon Desktop
+### Note: this script is experimental and has no warranty!